BloomLabYeast/RotoStep/README.md

 ## License

-This project is licensed under the GNU General Public License v3 - see the [LICENSE.md](LICENSE.md) file for details
+This project is licensed under the GNU General Public License v3 - see the [LICENSE.md](https://github.com/jlaw8504/RotoStep/blob/master/LICENSE) file for details.

 ## Acknowledgments